-LED condition Definition Steady green.
+LED Condition DEFINITION Steady green.
 System okay.
-The power source and wire feeder are communicating normally.
+The power source, wire feeder and module are communicating normally.
+Blinking green.
 Occurs during a reset and indicates the power source is identifying each component in the system.
 This is normal for the first 60 seconds after power-up, or if the system configuration is changed during operation.
+Alternating green and red.
 Non-recoverable system fault.
-If the power source or wire feeder status LED is flashing any combination of red and green, errors are present in the system.
+If the power source, wire feeder or modules status LED are flashing any combination of red and green, errors are present in the system.
 Read the error code before the machine is turned off.